 Regular cleaning is the best solution

-It may be too late, but it’s easiest to tackle limescale when the build up is small.
+It may be too late, but it’s easiest to tackle limescale when the build-up is small.
 Drying areas that regularly get wet (such as around taps) can prevent the problem from getting worse, and regular cleaning (with a scrubbing brush if necessary) can remove small amounts of limescale which will avoid the need to spend long periods of time removing limescale from your marble or granite surface.
 Remember to wipe up water spillages off of your surface too to protect Granite countertops and marble worktops from limescale build up.
 Simple steps such as drying water spillages and regularly cleaning can reduce limescale buildup, protecting your surface in the long run.

-Don’t use vinegar or lemon juice on limestone or marble
+Don’t use vinegar or lemon juice to remove limescale

-Calcium carbonate is not only the main ingredient in limescale.
-It’s also found in limestone (as the name suggests) and marble, too.
+Calcium carbonate is not only the main ingredient in limescale which is one of the substances that makes up marble.
 This is one reason you have to be particularly careful when using products that remove limescale on natural stone.
-A strong cleaner than dissolves limescale can also damage a marble worktop.
+A strong cleaner that dissolves limescale can also damage a marble worktop.

 High-gloss finishes in any stone can be dulled by acids and strong cleaners, as they create micro-abrasions on the surface.
 So even though you can’t feel or see any damage, a dull patch can appear.
 On rougher granite and quartz worktops, vinegar can normally be used, but make sure you do a test before using it as a general cleaner.